How these successful tech entrepreneurs started by bootstrapping and why it’s so important to know.

 “Bootstrapping is entrepreneurship in its purest form.
 It is the transformation of human capital into financial capital.”

-To hone our conception of bootstrapping for the purpose of this article, it would also be wise to look at Joakim Winborg and Hans Landström’s definition on bootstrapping finance:
+To hone our conception of bootstrapping for this article, it would also be wise to look at Joakim Winborg and Hans Landström’s definition of bootstrapping finance:

 “Financial bootstrapping refers to the use of methods for meeting the need for resources without relying on long-term external finance from debt holders and/or new owners.”

-Of course, as rosy of a picture that the below examples paint, according to SmallBizTrends bootstrapped companies have a 50/50 chance of succeeding during the course of a five-year period.
+Of course, as rosy of a picture that the below examples paint, according to SmallBizTrends bootstrapped companies have a 50/50 chance of succeeding during a five-year period.

 But then again, funded start-ups do not stand much better odds and many business experts recommend bootstrapping especially if you don’t want to deal with a boardroom full of shareholders telling you how to run things.